angt/secret/README.md

 # secret

-Keep your little secrets, publicly.
+Keep your little secrets.

+## Compatibility

+`secret` should work on a wide variety of architectures and POSIX systems.
+It was successfully tested on Linux, OpenBSD, FreeBSD and MacOS.

 ## Features